Šibenik: Under Venice

 In August 1417, Venetian authorities were concerned with the "Morlachs and other Slavs" from the hinterland, that were a threat to security in Šibenik.
 The Ottoman Empire started to threaten Šibenik (known as Sebenico), as part of their struggle against Venice, at the end of the 15th century, but they never succeeded in conquering it.
 In the 16th century, St. Nicholas Fortress was built and, by the 17th century, its fortifications were improved again by the fortresses of St. John (Tanaja) and Šubićevac (Barone).

 The Morlachs started settling Šibenik during the Cretan War (1645–69).

 The fall of the Republic of Venice in 1797 brought Sebenico under the authority of the Habsburg monarchy.

 Annexed by the French Empire and included in its Illyrian Provinces during the Napoleonic Wars, the town became (again) part of the Austrian monarchy after the Congress of Vienna.
 The compromise of 1867 brought it in the Austrian side of the Austro-Hungarian Empire, until 1918.
-During this Austrian period, it was the capital of the district of the same name, one of the 13 Bezirkshauptmannschaften in the Kingdom of Dalmatia.
+During this Austrian period, it was the capital of the district of the same name, one of the 13 district captaincy in the Kingdom of Dalmatia.
 The Italian name Sebenico only was used until around 1871.

 In 1872, at the time in the Kingdom of Dalmatia, Ante Šupuk became the town's first Croat mayor elected under universal suffrage.
 He was instrumental in the process of the modernization of the city, and is particularly remembered for the 1895 project to provide street lights powered by the early AC Jaruga Hydroelectric Power Plant.
 On 28 August 1895, Šibenik became the world's first city with alternating current-powered street lights.